prateekkp20/prateekkp20.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage!
+Thanks for visiting my homepage!
 My name is Prateek and I am a chemical engineering student at IIT Kanpur.
 I am passionate about the field of chemical engineering and I am excited about the potential impact that it can have on the world.

 During my time at IIT Kanpur, I have gained a strong foundation in the fundamentals of chemical engineering, including thermodynamics, fluid mechanics, and mass transfer.
 I have also gained hands-on experience in the lab, working on various research projects and conducting experiments.